Jul 17, 2025

 Safe Home Wiring

 In homes, insulated cables are key for wiring in walls, ceilings, or floors.
-They keep you safe from shocks.
+They keep you safe from electric shocks.
 They also make sure lights, appliances, and heating or cooling systems work smoothly.

 Tough Factory Jobs